 An Original Beans chocolate links you straight to the cradle of life, our miraculous rainforests.
+We owe them our prescious cacao.
+To give something back, we want to take responsibility for their protection and defined that in our sourcing principles.
 True to our motto “One bar : One tree”, Original Beans enables local farmers in the origins to plant a cacao or shade tree directly into the thicket for every bar sold.
 The new trees improve the livelihood of farmer families, the integrity of threatened bio-diversity hotspots and consequently our world’s climate.

 Let’s replant together – bite by bite!

 All people involved with Original Beans - from the local cacao producer to you, our customer - are united by the belief that we must replenish, what we consume.
 Click through the cycle above to learn how this works.

 Active replanting is the best way to buffer and protect primary rainforests.
 Original Beans establishes with local partners tree nurseries, creates conservation training programs, and helps planting buffer zones around rainforest reserves.
 New cacao trees generate income for farmers after three years; the other diverse plantings secure future food and firewood.
 Each Original Beans bar contains a tracking code which designates the planting area.
 We track the provision of tree seedlings to each remote nursery where the attendant signs off the lots.